LyunKi/lyunki-blog-source/source/_posts/daily-English.md

 n.
 A `bloom` is the flower on a plant. n.[VAR] `Bloosom` is the flowers that apper on a tree before the fruit. adj.
 Someone who is `furious` is `extremely angry.

+## 2022/10/20

+n.[C] The `kernel` of a nut is the part that is inside the shell.
+v.
+If something is embellished with decorative features or patterns, it has those features or patterns on it and they make it look more attractive.
+v.
+When a cake or bread `bakes` or when you bake it, it cooks in the oven without any extra liquid or fat. n.[VAR] A `lawn` is an area of grass that is kept cut short. n.[VAR] If you feel a sense of `relief`, you feel happy because something unpleasant has not happened or is no longer happening. n.[C] A `lodge` is a house or hut in the country or in the mountains where people stay on holiday, especially when they want to shoot or fish.
+v.
+If you `anticipate` an event, you realize in advance that it may happen and you are prepared for it.
+v.
+If you `cite` something, you quote it or mention it, especially as an example or proof of what you are saying.
+v.
+If you `scratch` yourself, you rub your fingernails against your skin because it is itching.